MikeCodesIt/IA_Companion/ReadMe.md

 ### Hosts

-Hosts must currently be provided as a text document with 1 host per line. please us IP adresses as hostnames are currently not support (planned for the future.)
+Hosts must currently be provided as a text document with 1 host per line. please use IP adresses as hostnames are currently not supported (planned for the future.)